Kimberly J. Benjamin, Founder & Managing Attorney

 A defendant cannot enter the drug court program unless a prosecutor has referred him.
 The defendant will then enter a screening process to determine eligibility.
-This program is only available to adults with substance abuse problems that are facing non-violent felony charges.
+This program is only available to adults with substance abuse problems who face non-violent felony charges.

 What Should Defendants Expect During the Drug Court Program?

-Each defendant is closely supervised throughout the course of the program.
-This ensures that each defendant is getting the individualized help he needs to overcome his substance abuse issues and meet his personal goals.
+Each defendant is closely supervised throughout the program.
+This ensures that each defendant gets the individualized help they need to overcome their substance abuse issues and meet their personal goals.

 What Happens After the Program is Completed?

 Drug court has been extremely successful in reducing crime and helping offenders beat their addictions.
-In fact, it has been reported that drug courts are more effective in reducing crime than jail, prison, probation, and other sentencing options.
+Drug courts have been reported to be more effective in reducing crime than jail, prison, probation, and other sentencing options.

 Missouri Drug Paraphernalia Laws

 Mo.
-Rev. Stat. § 579.074 provides that individuals commit the offense of unlawful possession of drug paraphernalia when they knowingly use or intend to use drug paraphernalia for the purposes of creating or introducing a controlled substance or an imitation controlled substance into the body.
+Rev. Stat. § 579.074 provides that individuals commit the unlawful possession of drug paraphernalia when they knowingly use or intend to use it to create or introduce a banned substance or an imitation drug into the body.

 A Class A misdemeanor can result in a jail sentence of up to one year and a fine of up to $2,000.
-A conviction on a Class E felony, however, can result in a prison sentence of up to four years.
+However, a Class E felony conviction can result in a prison sentence of up to four years.

-First-time offenders will not face jail time for having 10 grams or less of marijuana in their possession, however, they will face up to $500 in fines.
-Jail time is a possibility for first-time offenders who have between 10-35 grams of marijuana in their possession.
-First-time offenders in this situation can face up to one year behind bars in addition to $2,000 in fines.
+First-time offenders will not face jail time for having 10 grams or less of marijuana in their possession; however, they will face up to $500 in fines.

 Treatment vs. Incarceration